Susana465/camkii_thesis/23-memory_learning.md

 # Learning and Memory

 ### Abstract:
-Objective: Clearly state the purpose of your thesis or the research question you're addressing.
-Interactions between NMDARs and CaMKIIs are crucial for memory formation.
-In this PhD project I look at how they interact in time and space to ellucidate how they may be interacting in the postsynaptic density of dendrites.

-Methodology: Briefly outline the methods or approach you used to conduct your research.
-In order to address this question, I model CaMKII and NMDARs interactions in the computer using monte carlo algorithm sitmulations using MCell and CellBlender.

-Results: Summarize the main findings or outcomes of your study.
-The main findings of this study are X and Y.

-Conclusion: Provide a concise conclusion or discuss the implications of your findings.
-Am I able to reproduce results from previous undergrad thesis? or reproduce what ordyan concluded? what literature is out there already?

-Keywords: Include a few keywords that highlight the main topics or themes of your thesis.

-what is this chapter doing.

 --

 This PhD project investigates the temporal and spatial dynamics of NMDA receptor (NMDAR) and calcium/calmodulin-dependent protein kinase II (CaMKII) interactions within dendritic postsynaptic density.
 Using Monte Carlo algorithm simulations with MCell and CellBlender, I model their interactions.
-Throughout this project, I identify key factors influencing the efficacy and modulatory dynamics of these interactions.These findings contribute to understanding synaptic plasticity mechanisms crucial for memory formation.
+Throughout this project, I identify key factors influencing the efficacy and dynamics of these interactions.
+These findings contribute to understanding synaptic plasticity mechanisms crucial for memory formation.
+This chapter lays out the biological background of what we already know about how CaMKII and NMDARs are interacting to be key molecules underlying LTP and consequently learning and memory.

+Am I able to reproduce results from previous undergrad thesis? or reproduce what ordyan concluded? what literature is out there already?

 ## Synapses and neuronal plasticity: a brief background